mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/cli/index.md

 #### Manager Describe

-View the configuration for this service
+View the configuration for this service:

 ```shell
 $ dcos kubernetes manager describe